maldoinc/wireup/docs/pages/index.md

 Dependency injection container with a focus on developer experience, type safety and ease of use.

+!!! note "New: Dependency injection for Flask"
+    Simplify usage in Flask applications by using the new [Flask integration](flask_integration.md)!

+    * Automatically inject dependencies on views without having to manually call autowire.
+    * Expose flask application configuration in the container.

 ## Key features

 <div class="card-container">